 The Library is run by the Director, who is hired by the Library Board of Trustees.
 The seven members of the Board of Trustees are elected in staggered 6-year terms during the Consolidated Election in April.
 The Board generally meets on the third Tuesday of each month at 7:30 PM in the Library’s Meeting Room on the first floor.
 All meetings are open to the public.
 Check the RFPL online calendar for meeting dates.

-The Library is divided into five departments: Administration, Adult and Teen Services, Children’s Services, Materials Services, and Virtual Services.
+The Library is divided into four departments: Administration, Adult and Teen Services, Children’s Services, and Materials Services.
 The manager of each department reports to the Director.
 The Library has approximately 8 full-time and 15 part-time employees.

 Property taxes make up a major portion of our operating revenue.
 Other revenue sources include fines, fees, grants, and donations.
 A levy request is sent each December to the Village of River Forest, which has levy authority for the Library.
 View the Library Levy (pdf).